Larlar03/slr-genai-chatbot/README.md

 ## SLR GenAI Chatbot
-SLR is a FReMP stack project.
-It is a generative AI conversational chatbot that answers questions to do with photography exposure, lenses and colour.
+SLR is a mini GenAI project.
+It is a generative AI conversational chatbot that answers questions to do with photography exposure, lenses and colour theory.

 ## Motivation
 This project was created to experiment with the LLM framework LangChain and OpenAI's API.